Find out what estate agents do, how much they cost and what you should ask them when buying or selling a home.

 Sign up with local estate agents

-Visit some estate agents in the area you’re looking to buy in and tell them what kind of property you’re looking for.
+Visit some estate agents in the area you want to buy in and:

-Let them know your budget and ask them to call you when a suitable property is up for sale.
+ask them to call you when a suitable property is up for sale

 You can register with as many agents as you want.

 Use viewings to ask the agent questions about both the property and the local area.

 If you’re looking at a leasehold property, the agent should know the ground rent and service charges.

 Putting in an offer